thisisnotanorga/workflows-v2/README.md

 We dont like skids.

-A website based on [nohello.net](https://nohello.net), but heavly modified with rich features !
+A website based on [nohello.net](https://nohello.net), but heavily modified with rich features !

 ## Hosting this website
 It's a php-dependent site, exept if you dont want to use the API (that would be sad).
 You also need to install the package `librsvg2-bin` to convert SVG into PNG, and php must have the exec() function allowed.

 Installation: